Houloude9IOfficial/RemiAI/TOADD.md

 <!-- Feature: Routines
 Descriptions: A tool (togglable) that allows the AI with javascript to create routines, be saved in a library, and be able to run them at any point. -->

+add background voice support (e.g jarvis), play a looped smooth noise while working on request, create a new chat, allow all tools and stuff, optimize for speed.
+Optimize for windows & mac support

+create a website